Cross-posted at The Western Right, Right Michigan, and Red Racing Horses.

 Republican: Arlan Meekhof (incumbent)

 Democrat: Sarah Howard

 Analysis: Ottawa County is consistently the most Republican in Michigan.
-Meekhof is the favorite to be Senate majority leader next term.
+Meekhof is a candidate to be Senate majority leader next term.

 Old SS 2010: 59-41, McCain: 46.2, 2006 R Avg: 54.3 Romney: 51.4

 Republican: Mike Green (incumbent)